tikifez/init-wp-ms/README.md

 # init-wp-ms
-A shell script which automates a multisite WordPress install.
+Shell script to (nearly) automate install of a single WordPress blog.

 WordPress is pulled from the WordPress github repo and core is installed to it's own directory.